lsms-worldbank/adodown/src/mdhlp/ad_command.md

 This command creates new commands in the package or removes existing commands from it.
 When creating a command, a template for the ado-file is created in the ado folder, a template for the mdhlp-file is created in the mdhlp folder, and the ado-file and the sthlp file is addended to the pkg-file in that package folder.

-Note that the using `net install` will not work immediately after creating a command with this file as the pkg-file points to the sthlp-file that is not yet rendered.
-Use the command `ad_sthlp` to render that command.

 # Options

 _subcommand_ as specified in `ad_command <subcommand> <commandname>` can either be `create` or `remove`. `create` is used when creating a new command and `remove` when removing and existing command.

 _commandname_ as specified in `ad_command <subcommand> <commandname>` is the name of the command to be created or removed.
-If a command is created then an error is thrown if the name is already used by an existing command, and an error will be thrown when removing a command if the name is not used by any existing commands.
+An error is thrown if a command with this name already exists when using sub-command `create`, and an error will be thrown when removing a command if no command with name already exists.

 __**adf**older__(_string_) is used to indicate the location of where the adodown-styled package folder already exist.